-A guide to assist landlords in checking if their property needs a HMO licence is available to download - see Related documents
+A guide to assist landlords in checking if their property needs an HMO Licence is available to download - please see Related documents.

 Summary of requirements

-Mandatory HMO licenses are valid for up to 5 years and will specify the number of occupiers and households permissible in the HMO.
-Occupancy numbers will depend on the size of the rooms and the facilities available.
+Mandatory HMO Licences are valid for up to 5 years and will specify the number of occupiers permissible in the HMO.
+Occupancy numbers will depend on the size of the rooms used for sleeping and the facilities available.

-HMOs must meet certain standards to be licensed; these are set out in Schedule 4 of the Housing Act 2004.
-The Act also allows a local authority to include additional conditions as it considers appropriate.
-All the standards and conditions that are required by Boston Borough Council can be found in Appendix A of the Private Sector Housing Policy Framework - see Related documents.
+HMOs must meet certain standards to be licensed; these are set out in Schedule 4 of the Housing Act 2004 and subsequent amendments.
+The Act also allows a local authority to include additional conditions it considers appropriate.
+All the standards and conditions that are required by Boston Borough Council can be found in the Private Sector Housing Policy Framework.

 The licence holder is required to comply with the Management of Houses in Multiple Occupation (England) Regulations 2006, as amended, as well as any approved code of practice issued under Section 233 of the Housing Act 2004.

 Where a property does not meet all of the requirements for a full licence, the Council may:

 Apply conditions to the licence;